psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 No. XIV. and XV.— (The prisoner's handwriting).
 They contained a list of the navy of Great Britain, in numerical order, to No. 221 ships, from the Britannia of 100 guns, down to the Seaford, with the number of guns they carry.

-No. X VIII.--A list of ships, not in the prisoner's hand-writing; but a remark against one of them in the prisoner's hand-writing, in which he says, "Going to Mahon or Africa, to be met by the convoy with troops."
+No. X VIII.— A list of ships, not in the prisoner's hand-writing; but a remark against one of them in the prisoner's hand-writing, in which he says, "Going to Mahon or Africa, to be met by the convoy with troops."

 No. XIX.— (The prisoner's hand-writing).— It contained a list of the particulars of a great number of ships.
 At the bottom, "4th Jan. to Mr. Bonnier.
 8th Jan. to Mr. Brodelet."